-This post will help to troubleshoot a few common issues that can crop up at checkout when using Paid Memberships Pro with Stripe.
-Specifically, these troubleshooting and debugging tips will help if you receive one of the following errors at checkout:
+This post will help you troubleshoot common issues that can appear at checkout when using Paid Memberships Pro with Stripe.
+These tips apply if you’re seeing any of the following:

 Why is this happening?